Discussion: Jobs That Don’t Allow Tattoos and Modern Equality

 What Does the Law Say?

 Having tattoos is not a protected characteristic under the Equality Act of 2010.
-This means that aren’t protected from workplace discrimination or exclusion because you have tattoos.
+This means that you aren’t protected from workplace discrimination or exclusion because you have tattoos.
 If you are rejected from a job because you are tattooed, this isn’t something you can file a discrimination claim for.

 However, as with everything, there are a couple of tricky exemptions.